jaeseung-lee-engineer/jaeseung-lee-engineer.github.io/README.md

 # Digital Pathology Web Portal Demo

 This repository contains a front-end prototype of a digital pathology review portal developed as part of my personal portfolio.
-The project explores how a pathology case review interface could integrate with a Digital Pathology Image Management System (IMS) to support slide viewing, case navigation, and AI-assisted review.
+The project explores how a pathology case review interface could integrate with a Digital Pathology Image Management System (IMS) to support slide viewing, and case navigation.

 ## Project Overview
 <img src="images/digital_pathology_workflow.png" width="850">